docker/docs/billing/scout-billing.md

 5. Next to the plan name, select **Buy now**.
 6. From the **Purchase Scout Team** drop-down menu, select the name of your organization.
 7. This redirects you to the payment processing page where you can enter your email, card information, and billing address.
-8. Select annual or monthly billing.
-9. Optionally, update the quantity of repositories you want to use with Docker Scout.
+8. Update the quantity of repositories you want to use with Docker Scout.
 See [Docker Scout subscriptions](../subscription/scout-details.md) to learn more about the number of repositories available at each tier.
+9. Select annual or monthly billing.
 10. Select **Subscribe**.

 Once your purchase is complete, you receive a confirmation email and a copy of your invoice.